apache/hbase-operator-tools/hbase-hbck2/README.md

 To run _HBCK2_, you need to point at a built _HBCK2_ jar using the `-j` option as in:
 ~~~~
- $  /srv/hbase/bin/hbase --config /etc/hbase-conf hbck -j ~/hbase-operator-tools/hbase-hbck2/target/hbase-hbck2-1.0.0-SNAPSHOT.jar
+ $  ${HBASE_HOME}/bin/hbase --config /etc/hbase-conf hbck -j ~/hbase-operator-tools/hbase-hbck2/target/hbase-hbck2-1.0.0-SNAPSHOT.jar
 ~~~~
-where in the above, `HBASE_HOME` is at `/srv/hbase` and `/etc/hbase-conf` is where the deploy's configuration lives.
+where in the above, `/etc/hbase-conf` is where the deploy's configuration lives.
 The _HBCK2_ jar is at `~/hbase-operator-tools/hbase-hbck2/target/hbase-hbck2-1.0.0-SNAPSHOT.jar`.
 The above command with no options or arguments passed will dump out the _HBCK2_ help:
 ```